 Dan Yanotchko (follow on Twitter):

-Here are our NFL Week 13 power rankings (as of November 28th):
+Here are our final NFL power rankings of the season (as of December 31st):

 Keep track of our site's updates: (1) follow us on Twitter, (2) LIKE us on Facebook and/or (3) add us to your Google+ circle.